 To find the best free photo editor app for Mac, you’ll need to consider a few things:

-Once you’ve got a handle on these three key questions, you’ll be well-equipped to find the best free photo editing app for Mac.
+Once you've answered these three key questions, you'll be well-equipped to find a really good photo editing app for Mac.

 We hope our list has helped you select the best free image editor for your next project.
 If you want to learn more about Skylum software, we invite you to find out whether Luminar Neo is the picture editor for you.

-No matter which online image editor or photo editing software for Mac you choose, we wish you the best in your photography ventures and photo enhancement.
+No matter which online image editor or Mac photo editing software you choose, we wish you the best in your photography ventures and photo enhancement.
 May you never need to fix it in post.
 Choose the best software from the list above with your needs in mind.

 1. What key features define the best macOS photo editor available for free?

 To identify the best free macOS photo editor, search for comprehensive features like advanced layer functionality, brush tools, non-destructive editing, and compatibility with various file formats, especially RAW.
 The software should also offer an intuitive user interface, making it accessible to users of all skill levels.

 2. Does macOS come with its own built-in photo editing software?

 macOS includes the Photos app, which has an integrated photo editor.
 This built-in macOS photo editor offers essential tools for photo enhancements, such as color tuning, cropping, and applying filters, suitable for quick edits and convenient for users not requiring advanced features.